Our Leaders

 Colleen was a volunteer teacher with Olancho Aid from 2007-2008.
 She is passionate about helping people and teams learn, grow and reach their full potential.
 Colleen resides in Marietta, Georgia with her husband and children.

-Colleen joins the Olancho Aid Foundation board of directors in 2022.
+Colleen joined the Olancho Aid Foundation board of directors in 2022.

 Kerry is a 3rd grade English Language Arts teacher at Fairview Elementary in Dayton, OH.
 Over the past 8 years, she has taught Kindergarten-5th grade students in the general education and English Language Learner settings at Warner Arts Magnet School in Nashville, TN and now in Dayton, OH.